wdixon512/My-Website/README.md

 # Cypress Testing

 1. Run `npx cypress open`
 2. For tests that require checks against the database after some interaction, make sure your local .env file has the `SERVICE_ACCOUNT` entry in it.
-See https://www.npmjs.com/package/cypress-firebase setup for further instruction on what this .env entry should be set to (it's a JSON object, and has to be on 1 LINE)
+See https://www.npmjs.com/package/cypress-firebase setup for further instruction on what this .env entry should be set to (it's a JSON object, and has to be on 1 LINE).
+3. You will also need to set `CYPRESS_FIREBASE_TEST_UID` to the UID for one of your google accounts.